Vietnam.vn - Nền tảng quảng bá Việt Nam

 Current situation

 As governments divert more and more resources to servicing their debt burdens, they will have less money for investments that improve people’s lives.
 The total value of interest payments by the world’s 75 poorest countries, more than half of which are in Africa, has quadrupled over the past decade.
-By 2024, these countries are expected to spend more than $185 billion, or about 7.5% of their GDP, on debt servicing.
+By 2024, they are expected to spend more than $185 billion, or about 7.5% of their GDP, on debt servicing.

 vicious circle

 To better understand the plight of foreign debt, consider Ethiopia.
 In the 1980s, it was one of the poorest countries in the world and suffered a devastating famine.
-Yet it has since become one of the world’s greatest health and development success stories.
+Yet it has become one of the world’s greatest health and development success stories.

 Between 2000 and 2019, deaths from infectious diseases were halved, under-five mortality fell by two-thirds, and maternal mortality fell by three-quarters.
 Access to sanitation and clean water also improved dramatically.
-Between 2004 and 2019, Ethiopia’s GDP per capita increased by nearly 200%, and its economy grew by about 10% per year.
+Between 2004 and 2019, Ethiopia’s GDP per capita increased by almost 200%, and its economy grew by about 10% per year.

 The Ethiopian government does not have the money to cope or meet the needs of its more than 120 million people.
-Debt has become the largest item in the government’s budget, while investment in human development has stagnated.
+Debt has become the largest item in the government budget, while investment in human development has stagnated.
 The government spent just $8 per capita on health compared to $26 on debt servicing in the fiscal year ending July 2021.

 Plans to transform the country’s health system have been put on hold.
 Without adequate funding and stable salaries, health workers are leaving the profession.
-A vicious cycle of reduced investment in health and development due to lack of financial resources leads to reduced economic growth and thus reduced health spending.
+A vicious cycle of reduced investment in health and development due to lack of financial resources leads to reduced economic growth and consequently reduced health spending.

 KHANH MINH compiled